dksanyal/Metadata-Extractor-for-Books/README.md

 [2] CITATION

 This work is funded by the NDLI project sponsored by MHRD, Govt. of India.
+The scripts are written and tested by Sk.
+Simran Akhtar (4th year student, Department of Information Technology, Jadavpur University).
 If you use these scripts, we request you to kindly cite the following paper:

 Akhtar, Sk.
 Simran, Debarshi Kumar Sanyal, Samiran Chattopadhyay, Plaban Kumar Bhowmick, and Partha Pratim Das.
 "A metadata extractor for books in a digital library."
 International Conference on Asian Digital Libraries (ICADL).
 Springer, 2018.